Internet of Behaviour (IoB) implications for XR analytics

 What are the opportunities for IoB and XR?

 Whilst other sectors have been applying IoB to digital marketing, IoT, location services etc for a few years, the opportunity for the XR industry is still nascent.
 CORTEXR was launched to specifically address this knowledge gap.
 Our guiding mission is to understand human behaviour in Extended Reality through the lens of psychology and cognitive science.
 From healthcare and entertainment to education and training, our customers can tap into a wealth of spatial data.
 How do health conditions like dementia correlate with spatial diagnostics?
 How do e-commerce virtual try-ons correspond with purchase intent?
 Does training module behaviour correspond with learning attainment?
-Our XR data analytics platform helps unlock these opportunities.
-Drop us an email at firstname.lastname@example.org if you’d like to collaborate!
+Our XR data analytics platform helps unlock these opportunities so speak to a member of our team if you’d like to collaborate!

 What are the data privacy concerns of IoB?